“TeamViewer Trial Version Expired” on Windows 10/11 (Fix)

 2. Once uninstalled, on the Windows 10 desktop, press “Win+R” to bring up the “Run” window.
 Type in “%Appdata%” and then click “OK“.
 This will take you to the Appdata directory.
 Here, delete the TeamViewer folder to remove all related files and data.Reset TeamViewer Trial period

-4. Now, it’s time to delete the TeamViewer registry folders.
-Before proceeding, it’s important to note that editing the registry can cause serious problems and potentially disable your operating system if incorrect changes are made.
-Therefore, it’s recommended that you backup your registry before making any changes by choosing “File” and then “Export” in the Regedit.
-Use Registry Editor at your own risk.
-To delete the TeamViewer registry folders, go to the start menu and search for “regedit“.
-Open it and navigate to the following registry paths:
+4. In this step, you’ll need to delete the TeamViewer registry folders.
+Before proceeding, please know that incorrectly editing the registry can cause very serious problems and can even make your computer unusable.
+So, it’s recommended that you create a system restore point before making any changes.
+To continue, go to the Start menu and search for “regedit“.
+Open it and go to the following registry paths:

 Computer\HKEY_CURRENT_USER\Software\TeamViewer